Purpose of Excel SUBTOTAL function

 =SUBTOTAL(5,B2:B4,B11:B13)

-The following example shows the difference between different values for hidden and unhidden state of the rows.
+The following example shows the difference between different values for hidden and unhidden states of the rows.

-For that, I have hidden the March row again that contains 150 value.
-In the E column cells, I displayed the formulas used for hidden and unhidden e.g. 1 for getting average including hidden cells and 101 for excluding hidden cells.
+For that, I have hidden the March row again that contains 150 values.
+In the E column cells, I displayed the formulas used for hidden and unhidden e.g. 1 for getting an average including hidden cells and 101 for excluding hidden cells.